mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 ## Arguments

-Some input types also support arguments to further customize them.
+Some input types support arguments to further customize them.
 Arguments are specified in parentheses behind the input type.

 Let's say we want to create a dropdown select where you can choose between different ratings.
 For this we will use the `inlineSelect` input field.
-To add options to the select we will use the `option(name)` or argument.
+To add options to the dropdown select we will use the `option(name)` argument.

 ```meta-bind
 INPUT[inlineSelect(